wordjelly/mongoid-versioned-atomic/README.md

 #### Create with an optional query.

 You can pass in a query to the create call.
 If you pass in a query, then it will override the internal query mechanism described above.
-So what you have is a situation as follows:
+This means that it will not check for the uniqness of the document id, however if an id gets generated that already exists, that will fail due to mongodb's inherent checks.

 If a document is found that matches your query, then no new documents will be inserted.
 On the other hand, if no documents are found matching your query , then the given instance is persisted.